Ultimately, you want to have regular, open dialogue and avoid being ostracised.

 - Representing your case to the council and in committee

 - Influence over officers

 Neutral responses: your task is to persuade councillors who have hardly ever given cycling a thought to take it seriously.
 Some ways of doing this are:

 - Personal approach: talk to them - as one campaigner put it: “The secret is getting their ‘ear’, then pouring friendly, constructive ideas into it.” (!)

-- Informing them: make sure they subscribe to CTC's monthly online campaigning newsletter, Cycle Campaign News; ask CTC National Office for guidance to pass on to them, when needed
+- Informing them: make sure they subscribe to Cycling UK's monthly online campaigning newsletter, Cycle Campaign News; ask Cycling UK National Office for guidance to pass on to them, when needed

 - Referring to the councillor’s party manifesto: your councillor should fulfil promises made by his/her party’s manifesto.
 An important tactic therefore is to get pro-cycling statements into the local manifesto of all parties in the first place – lobbying for a good few months before a council election is highly recommended (information on election timings should be available from the council’s website – or give them a call).